 As it happens with every industry you’ll always have those high points, in where providers offer incredible advantages and truly break the monopoly of the traditional telecom companies.
 Though the low points do also exist; in where fraudsters or scam artists take advantage of the popularity of the industry for less than honest objectives.

 In Canada we have seen what happened with XpressCall recently; where the provider launched with fanfare announcing great plans and offering free tablets to just fold in about 6-months.
 Leaving stranded several subscribers, breaking promises and tarnishing the trust of people.

 In a new story reported by CBC; there may be a Ponzi scheme setting up shop in Canada.
-In particular refers to TelexFREE; whom have seen operations shutdown in the US and in Brazil.
+In particular, it refers to TelexFREE; who has seen operations shut down in the US and in Brazil.
 TelexFREE asks for investors promising high return rates based on the use of its VoIP software.

 Reportedly two of the people charged in the alleged Ponzi scheme in the U.S. have registered TelexFREE Canada in BC.
 It’s said BC’s Security Commissioner is monitoring the situation closely.

 Though while Canadian authorities are monitoring that may not be enough; sometimes is worth taking a second look and analyzing the situation.
 As the old saying goes; if it is too good to be true then it probably isn’t.
 Run your independent due diligence either when choosing a provider as a subscriber or as in the latter case as an investor.
 If it is VoIP related, we at GoneVoIP can help Canadians choose right.